Stats and Testimonials Regarding Upper Limb Prosthetic Care and Devices

 Those are the numbers we love to see, but let’s also hear from a satisfied patient.
 In this video, Shawn talks about why he loves his silicone sockets, which provide both comfort and function:

 We also know that even if people are happy with their device, sometimes they still won’t wear it long-term unless they have one-on-one training in how to use their device.
 This is why we make sure that each of our patients receive training from our on-site therapists to learn how to use their device for everyday tasks and those that are relevant to their jobs and hobbies.
 In addition, our therapists can also help a patient experience less pain following an amputation.
 All this training and our pain mitigation efforts lead to patients who use their prostheses:

 The statistics we’ve shared above are great to have and study, but the most important thing to us is our individual patients – this is why we celebrate them on our website in our Featured Patient Success Stories.
 One of our featured patients is Jason Koger, who we’ve spoken to about his experiences with us versus the provider he went to first:

-“Before I visited Arm Dynamics, I had never worn a prosthetic more than three or four hours at a time before I needed to take it off for a break.
+“Before I visited my Arm Dynamics ceenter, I had never worn a prosthetic more than three or four hours at a time before I needed to take it off for a break.
 And the very first time I was fitted by Rob, my Arm Dynamics prosthetist – when I flew home from Texas, that first day, I think I wore my arms for twelve hours or more.
 Even if you really like your prosthetist, and you get along with them, what they really need is experience.
 How many arms do they fit in a year?"